Skip to content

 We design for that.

-• Runbooks ship with every platform.
-Operations teams can run the system without depending on us.
+• Runbooks are included for client deployments so operations teams can run the system without depending on tribal knowledge.

 • Source code is owned by the customer or licensed in writing — never trapped in our environment.